mekomsolutions/openmrs-module-mksreports/readme/emergency.md

 `report.emergency.otherViolenceType.concept` specifies a concept defining other violence type emergency.
 It should be answering the concept defined by the `report.emergency.question.concept` property.

-`report.emergency.medicalAndSurgicalEmergenciesQuesion.concept` specifies a coded question answered by the coded answers specified by the `report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept` property.
+`report.emergency.medicalAndSurgicalEmergenciesQuesion.concept` specifies a coded question answered by the coded report.emergency.medicalAndSurgicalEmergenciesQuesion.concept points to the question answered by the coded answers specified by the report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept property.
+Eg, 'Visit Diagnoses'.

-`report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept` specifies a concept set of Medical and Surgical emergency categories.
-These categories are sets defined with coded set members answering the question defined by `report.emergency.medicalAndSurgicalEmergenciesQuesion.concept`.
+report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept specifies a concept set that informs of 'Medical and Surgical Emergency' categories.
+These categories are sets that group all concepts to be reported on report.emergency.medicalAndSurgicalEmergenciesQuesion.concept.

+See an example of the concept Set of Sets structure:

+- Medical and Surgical Emergency <- report.emergency.medicalAndSurgicalEmergenciesSetOfSets.concept
+    - Digestive
+      - K29.7
+      - K35
+    - Unirary
+      - N10
+      - N20.0

 `report.emergency.otherEmergenciesQuestion.concept` specifies a coded question answered by the coded answers specified by the `report.emergency.otherEmergencies.concept` property.

-`report.emergency.otherEmergencies.concept` specifies a set of coded set members answering the question defined by `report.emergency.otherEmergenciesQuestion.concept` property.
+`report.emergency.otherEmergencies.conceptSet` specifies a set of coded set members answering the question defined by `report.emergency.otherEmergenciesQuestion.concept` property.

 `report.emergency.referredTo.concept` specifies a coded question concept which allows for determining referred outcome cases.